mwherman2000/neo-persistibleclasses/README.md

 ## NPC Levels of Layered Persistance Supported

-There are a number of different levels when it comes to applying the NPC Framework to classes in C#.NEO.
+There are a number of different levels when it comes to applying the NPC Framework to classes in C#.NPC.
 There are:

 *	NPC Level 0 Basic
 *	NPC Level 1 Managed